Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Results and Discussion

 \subsection{Effect of geometrical spacing on biofilm density}

 Local density variations in the EPS matrix can lead to heterogeneous biofilm structures (\cite{Quan2022}; \cite{Geno2014a}; \cite{Dennis2018a}).
-Thicker capsule tends to form a dense EPS matrix, according to earlier experimental findings \cite{Hasan2025a}.
+Thicker capsule tends to form a dense EPS matrix, according to earlier experimental findings \citep{Phanphak2019a}.
 In this study, we investigate the relationship between capsule density and the compactness factor ($\fpack$).
 For example, a $\fpack$ of 0.057 corresponds to approximately 95\% of the biofilm space occupied by the cell-capsule patterns.
 To test different scenarios, we varied the geometrical spacing within the biofilm (or $\fpack$) from 0.05 to 50 (see Figure \ref{2D-BPM-without-flow-scenario-map-fpack-v5} for an example set of cell-capsule patterns).
-When comparing the average density of the EPS matrix, which is about six times less than the biomass density \cite{Horn2001}, we found that a highly compact matrix with thick capsule to be relatively dense (see Figure \ref{2D-BPM-without-flow-scenario-map-fpack-v5}).
-It suggests that the capsular structure may offer resistance to oxygen mass transfer around the cells, impacting the biofilm growth.
+Comparing the average density of the EPS matrix, which is roughly six times lower than the biomass density \citep{Horn2001}, we found that a highly compact matrix paired with a thick capsule remains relatively dense (Figure \ref{2D-BPM-without-flow-scenario-map-fpack-v5}).
+This suggests that the capsular structure may offer resistance to oxygen mass transfer around the cells, impacting the biofilm growth.
 Focusing on the capsule and spatial arrangements can thus be beneficial for designing future experiments to study heterogeneity in the matrix and for extracting compactness factors from advanced imaging of biofilms.